olets/olets.dev/posts/set-up-simulator-and-test-ios-mobile-safari-on-mac.md

 original:
   source: viget.com
   url: https://www.viget.com/articles/set-up-simulator-and-test-ios-mobile-safari-on-mac/
+id: 18878
 ---

 *This article is part of a series on running cross-browser tests directly on your primary computer.
-The next in the series is [Set Up a Windows 10 Virtual Machine and Run Internet Explorer 11 and Edge on Mac or Linux](https://www.viget.com/articles/set-up-a-windows-10-virtual-machine-and-browser-test-ie-11-and-edge-on-mac/#entry:25964:url).*
+The next in the series is [Set Up a Windows 10 Virtual Machine and Run Internet Explorer 11 and Edge on Mac or Linux](/posts/set-up-a-windows-10-virtual-machine-and-browser-test-ie-11-and-edge-on-mac/).*

 ------